| |

 Lecture programs of varying length that neither take attendance, nor produce any proof of completion.

 Any group event that does not require behind the wheel time such as a trade-show-type event with multiple vendors, or observing a crash-reenactment dramatization.
-Any self-regulated program where driving time is logged.

 |